 Acne-prone skin may have started in your teen years, that time when age and hormones meet to cause those awful breakouts.
 While acne is most commonly linked to the teenage years, the reality is, it can happen at any age – you may have begun experiencing acne breakouts in your adult years.

 What is Acne-prone skin?

 Acne Vulgaris is the most common skin disease in industrialised nations nowadays.
-It usually begins during puberty, in line with hormone changes, and may persist into later adulthood.
-Between 70% – 95% of adolescents1 are affected to some degree by acne-prone skin.
+It usually begins during puberty, in line with hormone changes and may persist into later adulthood.
+Between 70% – 95% of adolescents are affected to some degree by acne-prone skin.

 Acne is a non-contagious skin condition characterised by face and body spots caused by inflamed and infected sebaceous glands.
 The disease is most common in adolescents, but symptoms can persist into adulthood and some people, especially women, experience symptoms for the first time after the age of 25.
 Skin Expert has noticed that there are also increasing numbers of adults, particularly women, experiencing acne later in life.

 Acne typically appears on following areas of the body: face, neck, shoulders, chest and back and ranges in serverity from light acne through moderate acne to severe acne.

 But acne doesn’t just affect people’s skin, it impacts on their quality of life too.
 Symptoms can be stressful and cause issues around self-confidence.
 Both teenage and adult acne can lead to a loss of self-esteem and sometimes even an inferiority complex.

 The psychological impact of acne can lead to behavioural changes and many sufferers avoid eye contact with others.
 Studies show that people with acne are more likely to suffer from depression, anxiety and social phobia than those without acne.

 These are just a few of the reasons why it’s important to consult a Skin Expert if you are in any way affected by your skin condition.